javaee/jms-spec/README.md

 :--- | :---
 `FinalRelease-1.0.1` | Framemaker source of the JMS 1.0.1 specification
 `FinalRelease-1.0.2` | Framemaker source of the JMS 1.0.2 specification
+`jms1.0.1a` | Source of the JMS 1.0.1a specification
 `jms1.1` | Source of the JMS 1.1 specification
 `jms1.1/doc` | JMS 1.1 javadocs (HTML), as published
 `jms1.1/specification/jms-1_1-fr-spec.pdf` | JMS 1.1 specification (PDF), as published